 Because of my desire to provide an alternative to traditional preschool, I began researching the various methods of early childhood education.
-It was during this research that I discovered the teachings of Dr. Maria Montessori and I quickly realized the positive effects of her teaching principals.
+It was during this research that I discovered the teachings of Dr. Maria Montessori and I quickly realized the positive effects of her teaching principles.
 Simply put; the Montessori method trains the teacher to be observant of a child's needs and provides the environment for your child's individual growth at his or her own pace.

-Dr. Montessori began her first school in Rome teaching 60 children in a house called "Casa dei Bambini" which is Italian for "Children's House."
+Dr. Montessori began her first school in Rome teaching 60 children in a house called "Casa dei Bambini" which is Italian for, "Children's House."
 Most Montessori schools start out in homes or churches, and mine is no different.
 I have all of the traditional Montessori learning materials and I have remodeled the lower level of my home to provide over 500 square feet for a maximum class size of 6 children at one time.
 A low child/teacher ratio with all of the traditional Montessori materials will provide your child with a nurturing, educational and fun learning environment that will give them a head start on their education.